Rhonda Vincent invited to join the Grand Ole Opry - Bluegrass Today

 “No… they can’t!
 Mom will be on the Dailey & Vincent cruise, and so will Darrin.
 He sent me the sweetest letter, the sweetest one I have ever gotten from him, saying how sorry he was that he couldn’t be there.
 And Herb has a fishing trip scheduled for that week!
 I’ll let you guess which one he will pick.
 Jeanne Pruett told me he’ll be there..
 ‘I will make sure he’s there.'”

-Following the induction, which we understand sold out this morning, her next Opry appearance will be on March 26 as part of Country Classics at The Ryman.
+Following the induction, her next Opry appearance will be on March 26 as part of Country Classics at The Ryman.

 We didn’t want to keep Rhonda on the phone for long, as she was between sets in Millersburg, OH, but she wouldn’t stop sharing comments about the night before..